JuanTorres93/literature-router/README.md

 # 🚀 Features

-- Fetch books data.
+- Fetch books by title.
-- Fetch authors data.
+- Fetch books by author.
 - Fetch random literature-related question and ask it to user.
 - Show book details in its own page.
 - Show author details in its own page.